conan-io/conan-io.github.io/_posts/2018-04-23-Continuous-integration-for-C-C++embedded-devices-with-jenkins-docker-and-conan.markdown

 already have an instance of each one up and running this should be very straight forward.

 This is just an example of what kind of things you can do taking advantage of Docker and Jenkins and one way it can be used to automate the package creation.
-This could be extended to the creation of libraries, bump of package versions of a of downstream dependencies whenever there is a new release upstream, run package tests...
+This could be extended to the creation of libraries, bumping of package versions of a of downstream dependencies whenever there is a new release upstream, running package tests...

 You can also create your own Docker image with the tools you want.
 Check our [conan-docker-tools repository](https://github.com/conan-io/conan-docker-tools) to take some inspiration from the *Dockerfiles*.